unifiedfx/UFX.Orleans.SignalRBackplane/README.md

 You can then [further configure SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/configuration?view=aspnetcore-7.0&tabs=dotnet) as required.

 ## Sending messages to clients
+### Sending from the within the Orleans cluster
+If you are sending a message from within the Orleans cluster, such as in a co-hosting scenario, you can use the `IHubContext` directly.

-Once the services have been registered by following the section above, you can access an instance of `IHubContext` via dependency injection.
-You can inject an instance of IHubContext into a controller, middleware, or other DI service.
+Once the services have been registered by following the section above, you can access an instance of `IHubContext<MyHub>` via dependency injection.
 Use the instance to send messages to clients.
 You can see more detail on the API [here](https://docs.microsoft.com/en-us/aspnet/core/signalr/hubcontext?view=aspnetcore-7.0).

 ```cs
 public class MyService